fnalways/terminus-docs/docs/overview/snowinning/concepts.md

   > A role an entity can perform by asserting claims about one or more subjects, creating a verifiable credential from these claims, and transmitting the verifiable credential to a holder.

-  In the above example, issuer is the university Alice attended.
+  In the above example, the issuer is the university Alice attended.

 - Holder

   > Holders are entities that have one or more verifiable credentials in their possession.
 Holders are also the entities that submit proofs to Verifiers to satisfy the requirements described in a Presentation Definition.

-  In the above example, holder is Alice.
+  In the above example, the holder is Alice.
 Alice manages her Verifiable Credentials (VCs) using TermiPass.

 - Verifier

   > Verifiers are entities that define what proofs they require from a Holder (via a Presentation Definition) in order to proceed with an interaction.

-  In the above example, verifier is the company Alice goes for interview.
+  In the above example, the verifier is the company Alice goes for an interview.

 The verification process involves a structured sequence of six steps:

-1. The Issuer registers their information on the DID Registry
+1. The Issuer registers their information on the DID Registry.
 2. The Holder submits a verification request to the Issuer, indicating the need for credential issuance.
 3. The Issuer issues a VC to the Holder, embedding a claim regarding her educational qualifications.
 4. The Holder securely stores this VC in TermiPass, ensuring its availability for future verification.